kalanir/Kistler_Utilities/how_tos/GitHub_intro.md

 ```

 ## I want to make a branch off of a repository, and make changes, and push that branch
+- `git checkout -b <branch name>`: creates a new branch and switches to that branch. you should be able to see a change in the path you are working in.
+- `git status`: see if there are files to commit that are not on the branch
+- `git add .` or `git add <file name>`: to start adding changes to branch
+- `git commit -m "message"`: to commit changes to branch
+- `git push origin <branch name>`: pushes branch to repository.
+Go online to decide whether to merge new branch to master if you have the permission to.
+- `git checkout <branch name`: allows you to switch between branches

 ## I want to merge my branch to origin/master
+- Go online and you will see a merge request